 - 2.7 PROCESS: The Council will update the Local Plan following the current statutory planmaking process which will include public consultation on issues and options, a first draft 'preferred options' document and a final 'submission' draft with the latter being submitted to the Secretary of State to be examined by a government-appointed Planning Inspector.
-The Council will aim to submit the updated Local Plan to the Secretary of State early in 2026.
-This will enable the Council to attribute increased weight to the emerging policies, following the five-year anniversary of the adoption of the current Local Plan. - 2.8 EVIDENCE: The review of the Local Plan will be informed by proportionate, necessary and affordable updates to relevant technical evidence with the aim of ensuring the updated Plan has a sound basis whilst achieving best value for money for Tendring's residents at a time of significant financial pressure. - 2.9 STATUS: The updated version of the Tendring District Local Plan will, on adoption, supersede both Section 1 and Section 2 of the existing Local Plan (2013-2033 and Beyond) which were adopted in 2021 and 2022 respectively and will then form part of the statutory 'development plan'.
+The Council will aim to submit the updated Local Plan to the Secretary of State before June 2025 i.e. within the 'transition period' before a new and potentially very different plan-making system might come into force, as has been indicated by the Government in a recent consultation proposals.
+The intention thereafter is to be in a position to formally adopt the updated Local Plan by January 2026 i.e. five years from the adoption of Section 1 of the current Local Plan. - 2.8 EVIDENCE: The review of the Local Plan will be informed by proportionate, necessary and affordable updates to relevant technical evidence with the aim of ensuring the updated Plan has a sound basis whilst achieving best value for money for Tendring's residents at a time of significant financial pressure. - STATUS: The updated version of the Tendring District Local Plan will, on adoption, supersede both Section 1 and Section 2 of the existing Local Plan (2013-2033 and Beyond) which were adopted in 2021 and 2022 respectively and will then form part of the statutory 'development plan'.
 Planning law requires that applications for planning permission be determined in accordance with the development plan, unless material considerations indicate otherwise. - 2.10 TIMEFRAME: The timeframe for the updated Local Plan will be extended by eight years to 2041 so that the Plan covers the 18-year period 2023-2041 i.e. with a statistical base date of 1st April 2023 and an end date of 31st March 2041.
 The aim will be to ensure a minimum of 15-years' coverage beyond the anticipated date of adoption (in line with paragraph 22 of the NPPF). - 2.11 FORMAT: The general format, chapter headings and policy subject order in the updated Local Plan will broadly follow that of the current Section 2 Local Plan accepting that some policies may be added and others deleted, as necessary.
 This will ensure a sensible level of continuity and understanding and to minimise confusion for residents, parish and town councils and other interested bodies particularly given how recently the current Local Plan was put in place. - 2.12 THE GARDEN COMMUNITY: The Tendring Colchester Borders Garden Community will be carried forward into the updated Local Plan through the inclusion of a single policy agreed between Tendring District Council and Colchester City Council.
 This policy will discharge the Council's requirements under the legal 'duty to cooperate' and will refer, as necessary, to the separate Development Plan Document (DPD) that contains more detailed expectations and requirements for the development.
 The policy will also set out the agreed position for the division of housing, employment land and gypsy and traveller pitch numbers between the two authorities for the extended period to 2041. - 2.13 STRATEGIC POLICIES: The list of policies set out in the contents pages of the updated Local Plan will indicate which of those policies are to be classed as 'Strategic Policies' in line with paragraph 21 of the NPPF.
 Strategic Policies are those expected to set out an overall strategy for the pattern, scale and design quality of places, and make sufficient provision for: